 Where can I find information on how to access the vaccine in London, United Kingdom?

-If a student has already received a COVID-19 vaccine not approved by the U.S., Canada, or the United Kingdom, will Northeastern require them to be vaccinated a second time?
+If a student has already received a COVID-19 vaccine not approved by the U.S. or WHO, will Northeastern require them to be vaccinated a second time?

-Students who have already received a COVID-19 vaccine that is not authorized in the U.S., Canada, or the United Kingdom can request a medical exemption to the vaccination policy.
+Students who have already received a COVID-19 vaccine that is not authorized in the U.S. or authorized by WHO should use the Vaccine Verification form to upload documentation for the vaccine they received.
 Medical experts and public health agencies have not yet issued a recommendation on the safety of being vaccinated twice.
-Until we have confirmation that it is safe to do so, these students can request a medical exemption to the policy.
+Until we have confirmation that it is safe to do so, these students can upload documentation for the vaccine they received.
+Presently, these students will need to continue following the testing and face mask requirements for unvaccinated individuals.

-Should a student delay vaccination if they only have access to a COVID-19 vaccine not approved by the U.S., Canada, or the United Kingdom?
+Should a student delay vaccination if they only have access to a COVID-19 vaccine not approved by the U.S. or WHO?

 We do not advise that students delay vaccination if another vaccine is available to them, and we recommend that you discuss your vaccination options with your primary care physician.
-Students who have already received a COVID-19 vaccine that is not authorized in the U.S., Canada, or the United Kingdom can request a medical exemption to the vaccination policy.
+Students who have already received a COVID-19 vaccine that is not authorized in the U.S or by WHO should use the Vaccine Verification form to upload documentation for the vaccine they received.
+Presently, these students will need to continue following the testing and face mask requirements for unvaccinated individuals.

 Does the vaccine requirement apply to students participating in Northeastern global co-op and study abroad programs?